wilsonliaows/docs/recipes/recipe-logic-errors.md

 ---

 # Recipe logic errors
-Even when your recipe doesn't encounter design-time errors that prevent it from running, or execution errors that causes job failures, there might be other recipe logic issues.
+Even when your recipe doesn't encounter design-time errors that prevent it from running, or execution errors that cause job failures, there might be other recipe logic issues.
 Some of these issues might be caught during testing, as data isn't moved across apps properly.
 Other issues might not be caught until the recipe is running.
 We recommend monitoring your data and recipes closely during testing and the first couple of days after the recipe has been started.

 We cover some common recipe logic errors in this article.